-Figure 6 of Appendix D shows the locations of four cross sections created by Telesto which are generally perpendicular to the strike of the Wilson deposit and are considered to be representative of the resource.
-The four Wilson cross sections are shown in Figures 7A through 7D in Appendix D. In each cross section, gold intercepts are shown as color-coded numbers on the right side of the drillhole trace.
-Figure 8 of Appendix D shows the locations of four cross sections which are generally perpendicular to the strike of the Wheeler deposit and are considered to be representative of the resource.
-The four Wheeler cross sections are shown in Figures 9A through 9D in Appendix D.
+Figure 14.10 shows the location of a cross section created by Telesto which is generally perpendicular to the strike of the Wilson deposit and is considered to be representative of the resource.
+The Wilson cross section is shown in Figures 14.11.
+In the cross section, gold intercepts are shown as color-coded numbers on the right side of the drillhole trace.
+Figure 14.12 shows the location of a cross section which is generally perpendicular to the strike of the Wheeler deposit and is considered to be representative of the resource.
+The Wheeler cross section is shown in Figures 14.13.